Utilities to set up and analyze Modelica simulation experiments

 sudo python setup.py install

-The matplotlibrc file in the bin folder has some recommended revisions to matplotlib’s defaults.
-To use it, move or copy the file to the working directory or matplotlib’s configuration directory.
+The matplotlibrc file file has some recommended revisions to matplotlib’s defaults.
+To use it, copy it to the working directory or matplotlib’s configuration directory.
 See http://matplotlib.org/users/customizing.html for details.

 The main author is Kevin Davies.
-Kevin Bandy also helped with the development.
-Third-party code has been included from:
+Code has been included from:

 License terms and development